 There is one more point of interest in competition of dissipation and nonlinearity for the Phillips spectrum.
 Stationarity of this spectrum requires certain magnitude of dissipation coefficient -- the Phillips coefficient.
-This is in contrast to widely accepted models of wave dissipation where dissipation function can be arbitrary: the spectral shaping does not depend on the dissipation magnitude.
-We gave analytical estimate of the Phillips dissipation coefficient $C_{Phillips}\approx 2.03$.
+This is in contrast to widely accepted models of wave dissipation where dissipation function is assumed to be arbitrary: the spectral shaping does not depend on the dissipation magnitude.
+We gave an analytical estimate of the Phillips dissipation coefficient $C_{Phillips}\approx 2.03$.

 Our simulation within the simplest setup of slowly evolving isotropic wave field justified our theoretical results.
 Shape of wave spectra are shown to be sensitive to magnitude of wave dissipation.
 For values close to the found theoretical value $C_{Phillips}\approx 2.03$ the spectra are tending to the Phillips classic tail $\omega^{-5}$ and appeared to be long-lived.
-Deviation from this value give other spectral slopes.
+Deviation from this value gives alternative spectral slopes.
 Variety of spectral slope is well-known from experimental studies.
-Collection of spectral slopes derived from buoy data have been presented,say, by Paul Liu long time ago \cite{Liu1988,Liu1989}.
-His fig.~8 in \cite{Liu1988} shows a wide range of the exponents: $90$\% of them fall into range $3-7$ with a maximum between $4$ and $5$.
+Collection of spectral slopes derived from buoy data have been presented, say, by \cite{Liu1988,Liu1989}.
+Fig.~8 by \cite{Liu1988} shows a wide range of the exponents: $90$\% of them fall into range $3-7$ with a maximum between $4$ and $5$.
 This high dispersion has been attributed to `an equilibrium range' of wave spectra with no clear idea what mechanisms are responsible for this equilibrium and why the Phillips spectrum $\omega^{-5}$ is emphasized in this experimental collection.

 Our very first numerical experiments with the new dissipation function showed robustness of the effect of nonlinear dissipation.
 Its effect leads to saturation of wave steepness both in integral ($\mu_p$) or differential ($\mu_w$) quantities.
 This feature is of great importance for further simulation of wave spectra with both effects of wave input and dissipation taken into account.
-High nonlinearity of the new dissipation function suppresses effect of wave pumping in high frequency completely and, thus, the classic Phillips spectrum continues to play important role in general case.
+High nonlinearity of the new dissipation function suppresses effect of wave pumping in high frequency completely and, thus, the classic Phillips spectrum continues to play an important role in general case.

-0.5cm The research was conducted under grant of the Government of the Russian Federation 11.G34.31.0035 and ONR grant N000141010991.
+0.5cm Authors are thankful to Vladimir Geogjaev for providing fig.1 and helpful discussion of results.
+The research was conducted under grant of Russian Science Foundation N14-22-00174.
 This support is gratefully acknowledged.